rte-france/relife/docs/source/getting_started.rst

 .. note::

-    **Every model ReLife fits is a model, and they all share one interface.** They are built either unparametrized or with known parameter values, ``fit`` estimates the parameters from data by maximum likelihood, and ``get_params`` / ``set_params`` read and write them as a flat vector.
+    **Every object ReLife fits is a model, and they all share one interface.** They are built either unparametrized or with known parameter values, ``fit`` estimates the parameters from data by maximum likelihood, and ``get_params`` / ``set_params`` read and write them as a flat vector.
 That interface is not specific to distributions: a regression